How to Foam Roll Hip Flexors to Relieve Tightness | 321 STRONG Answers

 - &#10003;Reposition the roller outward if you feel sharp sensation radiating down the front of your thigh.
 That is nerve contact, not muscle tissue

 Lie face-down, place the roller just below your hip bone at the hip crease, and slowly shift your weight across the front of your hip for 60 to 90 seconds per side.
 This targets the psoas and iliacus, the muscles connecting your lower spine and pelvis to your upper leg.
-The key is slow, controlled pressure with brief pauses on any tender spots you find.
+What matters most is slow, controlled pressure with brief pauses on any tender spots you find.

 **Key Takeaways**